9 Steps to Change Your Life In 90 Days

 Before I’d started any of these directives, my focus was on the things I didn’t have: like the girlfriend I lost, my non-existent success, the money I wasn’t making, and the lack of joy in my life.
 I was miserable.
 I wasn’t effective.
 And I attracted more and more things to gripe about.

-My health fell apart.
-I felt like I was losing my mind.
-And it got so bad that I had to change immediately if I wanted to be sane.
+My health fell apart and I felt like I was losing my mind.
+Things got so bad that I had to change immediately if I wanted to be sane.
 So I started my self-help journey.

 One of the first bits of advice I heard was to be grateful, but I didn’t understand it at first.
 What did I have to be grateful for?
 I wasn’t happy, I wasn’t healthy, and I didn’t have what I wanted.
 But the deeper I got into self-improvement, and the more I achieved, the more grateful I felt about the things I already had.
 Like my mind.
 My family.
 My computer.
 My influences.
 My ability to read.
 And my opportunity to improve every single day.